tanzu-end-to-end/tanzify-reference-live/README.md

 | Spring Cloud Gateway  |
 | SSO |

-*Note:* Not all versions of tiles have been tested so your mileage may vary.
+**Note:** Not all versions of tiles have been tested, so your mileage may vary.

 <!-- GETTING STARTED -->
 ## Getting Started